duaraghav8/Ethlint/docs/user-guide.rst

 Additions in Solium API
 =======================

-There has been additions in the Solium API.
+There have been additions in the Solium API.
 However, there are no breaking changes.

 - When using the ``lint(sourceCode, config)`` method (where ``config`` is your soliumrc configuration), you can now pass an ``options`` object inside ``config`` to modify Linter behavior.
 You can specify the ``returnInternalIssues`` option whose value is Boolean.
 If ``true``, solium returns internal issues (like deprecation warnings) in the error list.
 If ``false``, the method behaves exactly like in ``v0``, and doesn't spit out any warnings (even if, for eg, you're using deprecated rules).